Phone-GWP-group

 There are several reasons why switching to vegan packaging could benefit your business.

-Firstly, suppose you are selling products intended for animals, or the ethos of your company aligns with veganism.
-In that case, vegan-friendly packaging is a good reflection of your business and culture.
+Firstly, if you sell products intended for animals, or if your company’s ethos aligns with veganism, vegan-friendly packaging is a good reflection of your business and culture.

 Using vegan packaging is also relatively niche at present, so this could also help improve your sales amongst certain customer groups.
 It also serves as a strong marketing message for these consumers.